quaderno/quaderno-edd/readme.txt

 4. Example of a receipt

 == Changelog ==

+= 1.16.12 - July 16, 2018 =
+* New: Ask for plugin review
+* Enhacement: Use EDD tax fallback when Quaderno does not return any tax rate
+* Enhacement: Reduce transient time for VAT numbers
+* Enhacement: Use .json extension in all API calls

 = 1.16.11 - July 2, 2018 =
 * Fix: Use timestamps as processor ID